DylanEngle/NetflixCloneApplication/README.md

 Note: The firebase app used for functionality of movie/series/user components is no longer active.

+This project is inspired by Karl Hadwen's tutorial on Youtube.

 Features:
 - Technologies Used: React, JavaScript, Node.js, npm, Webpack, Firebase